georgesfarah/Elections/README.md

 ## 1. Introduction

-Project made in December 2020 as part of a C++ course.
+- Project made with Qt in December 2020 as part of a C++ course.

 ## 2. Installation